Reflexology Therapy in SheffieldHello and welcome to my website.

 I qualified as a nutritional therapist in 2005.

-My reflexology and nutritional therapy clinic is located in Halfway, Sheffield, and is easily accessible from Mosborough, Eckington, Dronfield, Harthill, Spinkhill and Chesterfield.
+My reflexology clinic is located in Halfway, Sheffield, and is easily accessible from Mosborough, Eckington, Dronfield, Harthill, Spinkhill and Chesterfield.

 My aim is to make people feel relaxed and at ease whilst giving a precise and professional treatment to bring about changes in health and well being.